 Carboxylic acids are weaker than mineral acids but are strongest among the organic compounds.
 The acidity of a carboxylic acid is higher than alcohol and even phenols.
 As discussed above, the carboxylate ion, the conjugate base of a carboxylic acid is stabilized by two equivalent resonance structures in which the negative charge is effectively delocalized between two more electronegative oxygen atoms.

-On the other hand in case of phenols, negative charge is less effectively delocalized over one oxygen atom and less electronegative carbon atoms in phenoxide ion.
+On the other hand in the case of phenols, negative charge is less effectively delocalized over one oxygen atom and less electronegative carbon atoms in phenoxide ion.
 Therefore, the carboxylate ion exhibits higher stability in comparison to phenoxide ion.
-Hence, the carboxylic acids are more acidic than phenols.
-Carboxylic acids when react with metals and alkalis form carboxylate ions, which only get stabilized due to resonance.
+Hence, carboxylic acids are more acidic than phenols.
+Carboxylic acids react with metals and alkalis form carboxylate ions, which only get stabilized due to resonance.
 The simplest way to understand carboxyl groups is simply by understanding that withdrawal of electrons leads to the increased acidity of carboxyl groups, whereas donation of an electron leads to the decrease of acidity in carboxyl groups.

 More Chemistry Articles

 The acidity of carboxylic acids further depends on the nature of the substituent alkyl or aryl group attached to the carboxyl group.
 An electron-withdrawing group ensures effective delocalization of negative charge through resonance or inductive effect.
 Thus, electron-withdrawing groups increase the stability of the conjugate base formed and hence the acidity of carboxylic acids.
 On the other hand, electron-donating groups destabilize the conjugate base formed and hence decrease the acidity of carboxylic acids.
 A general trend can be seen as: